Patater/manual-git/manuscript/sprites.md

 like move them, we'll be doing.
 We'll use the libnds API wherever possible.
 Let's write some functions to do each of those, in that order.

-I provide you with a header file, located with the acompanying source at `code/chapter_6-sprites/include/sprites.h` that contains a collection of sprite related function declarations.
+I provide you with a header file, located with the accompanying source at `code/chapter_6-sprites/include/sprites.h` that contains a collection of sprite related function declarations.
 We'll be working on the definitions for each of these functions together in a new file called `sprites.cpp`.
 Our first step